 Today there was a day long workshop for organizers/volunteers in Ontario.
-My friend and neighbour, Dawn, has been volunteering since the run for three years (since the run started in Liberty Village) and she and I went together.
+My friend and neighbour, Dawn, has been volunteering for the run for three years (since the run started in Liberty Village) and she and I went together.

 You could buy teeshirts, shirts, flags, books, etc. I bought the 2018 teeshirt.